Exactly computable and continuous metrics on isometry classes of finite and 1-periodic sequences: Elastic metrics on spaces of isometry classes of periodic sequences

 It seems natural to always reduce a period of $S=\{p_1,\dots,p_m\}+l\Z\subset\R$ to a minimum positive value $l>0$.
-However, the list $\SDL(S)=(d_1,\dots,d_m)$ of a fixed size $m$ cannot be directly used for comparing sequences that have different numbers of motif points.
+The list $\SDL(S)=(d_1,\dots,d_m)$ of a fixed size $m$ cannot be directly used for comparing sequences that have different numbers of motif points, see Fig.~\ref{fig:SDL}~(right).

-\begin{dfn}[multiple $kS$ of a periodic sequence $S$] For any integer $k>1$ and a periodic sequence $S=\{p_1,\dots,p_m\}+l\Z\subset\R$, define the \emph{multiple} periodic sequence as $kS=\{p_1+jl,\dots,p_m+jl\}_{j=0}^{k-1}+kl\Z$ with $km$ motif points in the period interval $[0,kl)$. \bt \end{dfn}
+\begin{dfn}[multiple $kS$ of a periodic sequence $S$] For any integer $k>1$ and a periodic sequence $S=\{p_1,\dots,p_m\}+l\Z\subset\R$, define the \emph{multiple} periodic sequence as $kS=\{p_1+jl,\dots,p_m+jl\}_{j=0}^{k-1}+kl\Z$ with $km$ motif points in the period interval $[0,kl)$. \bs \end{dfn}

 Definition~\ref{dfn:Elm} will introduce two elastic metrics comparing any periodic sequences $S,Q$ through their multiples from Definition~\ref{dfn:multiple} with the same number $m$ of motif points.